Gabriel André Aucler

-Gabriel André Aucler (Note: The Biographie universelle : ancienne et moderne (1843) gives Auclerc as his last name.) (mid 1700s–1815) was a French lawyer who after the French Revolution adopted the name Quintus Nautius and tried to reestablish pagan religiosity with himself as its leader.
+Gabriel André Aucler (Note: The Biographie universelle : ancienne et moderne (1843) gives Auclerc as his last name.) (mid 18th-century – 1815) was a French lawyer who after the French Revolution adopted the name Quintus Nautius and tried to reestablish pagan religiosity with himself as its leader.
 He created religious clothing for himself and conducted pagan rites at his house.
 He published a book in 1799, La Thréicie, which presents his religious views.
 His teachings became the subject of an essay by Gérard de Nerval, included in Les Illuminés in 1852.

 Early life and professional career

 Gabriel André Aucler was born in Argenton-en-Berry in the middle of the 18th century.
 He became a lawyer by profession.

 Pagan revivalism

 Aucler admired ancient Greece and ancient Rome and became a strong supporter of the French Revolution, which he viewed as a way to recreate an ancient republic.
 During the French First Republic, he became known for his attempt to reinstate paganism.
 He began to call himself Quintus Nautius, claimed to descend from an ancient Roman priest family and fashioned himself as the leader of a revived paganism, creating priestly clothes for himself.
 He performed rites conceived as restorations of the ancient mysteries of Orpheus at his house.
 His followers primarily consisted of his household.